romlogic/google-cloud-java/README.md

 1. Components marked with `@BetaApi` are considered to be "0.x" features inside a "1.x" library.
 This means they can change between minor and patch releases in incompatible ways.
-These features should not be used by any library "B" that itself has consumers, unless the components of library B that use `@BetaApi` features are also marked with `@BetaApi`.
+Do not use these features if any library "B" itself has consumers, unless the components of library B that use `@BetaApi` features are also marked with `@BetaApi`.
 Features marked as `@BetaApi` are on a path to eventually become "1.x" features with the marker removed.